 When considering models with $\beta > 0$, we allow for history-dependent strategies.
 This enables the algorithm to generate equilibria that mimic collusive equilibria supported by familiar punishment strategies.
 Two points should be kept in mind here.
-First, the strategies generated by the algorithm are a result of random draws, not purposeful behavior.
+First, the strategies generated by the algorithm are partly a function of random draws, in contrast to purposeful behavior.
 Second, models with larger state spaces are harder to compute.
 The complexity of an algorithm which keeps past prices (or any other competitor-specific state) in memory increases, often dramatically, with the number of competitors, and this limits their usefulness.
-27
+30